LeanneCodes/4hair-salon/README.md

 Bugs | Solutions
 ----------|----------
-Double data upload - When the user confirmed the data they previously entered was incorrect and they confirm the new data is correct.
-The system would upload both sets of data (incorrect and correct) to the Google worksheets. | Move the "return sales data, booking data" from the last line in the "weekly_data_input()" function and place it on line 43 in the while loop.
+Double data upload - When the user confirmed the data they previously entered was incorrect, started the system again and then confirmed the new data was correct.
+The system would upload both sets of data (incorrect and correct) to the Google worksheets. | Moved the "return sales data, booking data" from the last line in the "weekly_data_input()" function and place it on line 43 in the while loop.
 This meant as soon as the data was confirmed to be correct, previous data inputs were ignored.
 Integer User Error - When asking the user to confirm if their data was correct, the user had to type a number.
-If they typed a letter, a special character or pressed the enter key, the system would break and the user would be exited from the program. | To handle different character/key input, I removed the "int" wrapping from the "user_confirm" string on line 40 and then wrapped the numbers 1 and 2 in quotations, so the program would accept these values as answers.
+If they typed a letter, a special character or pressed the enter key, the system would break, and the user would be exited from the program. | To handle different character/key inputs, I removed the "int" wrapping from the "user_confirm" string on line 40 and then wrapped the numbers 1 and 2 in quotations, so the program would accept these values as answers.
-Sales Data Appearing Twice - When running the program initially, the sales data would appear on the "Sales" and "CompletedBookings" tab in the 4Hair Salon Google Workbook, despite the user inputting separate completed bookings data. | Zipped the sales and booking data on line 94.
+Sales Data Appearing Twice - When running the program initially, the sales data would appear on the "Sales" and "CompletedBookings" tab in the 4Hair Salon Google Worksheet, despite the user inputting separate completed bookings data. | Used the zip method for the sales and booking data on line 94.
-Module Six Error in Heroku - After updating the requirements file and then deploying to Heroku, I was still shown a "Module six Error". | After searching on StackOverflow, I found an answer that suggested adding `six == 1.10.0` to the top of the requirements.txt file.
+Module Six Error in Heroku - After updating the requirements file and then deploying to Heroku, I was still shown a "Module six error". | After searching on StackOverflow, I found an answer that suggested adding `six == 1.10.0` to the top of the requirements.txt file.
 Once this was done and changes were committed, the program ran as intended on Heroku.

 ## Google API Setup

-Including the Google APIs to the GitHub project allows Python to access and update the relavant worksheets.
+Including the Google APIs to the GitHub project allows Python to access and update the relevant worksheets.

+Link to the 4Hair Salon Google worksheet [here](https://docs.google.com/spreadsheets/d/1UmPvDmD13JLirGdsC2yTkNROgu0nCe9sanfPp3KKsbw/edit#gid=2144739599)

 <details>
  <summary>Setting Up the Google API</summary>

   1. Create a Google account.
-  2. Create a Google Sheets workbook and name the file.
+  2. Create a Google Sheet and name the file.
 Preferably matching your GitHub repository name.
   3. Then visit [Google Cloud Platform](https://console.cloud.google.com/)
-  4. Make sure you select a person Google account.
+  4. Make sure you select your personal Google account.
 This is to prevent other users from changing settings that could impact your final program.
-  5. Next to the Google Cloud Platform burger menu, click "Select a project" button and then select "New project".
+  5. Next to the Google Cloud Platform burger menu, click "Select a project" and then select "New project".
   6. Then give your project a name.
 Preferably matching your GitHub repository and Google Sheets doc name.
 Then click "Create".
   7. Then click "Select project" again.
 But this time select the name of the project you just created.
   8. Now you're on your project dashboard, ensure the side menu/burger menu is open and select "API & Services" and then "Library".